rule

 Canto 7

-(28) The son of the guru said: 'This what your son says is not what I taught him, nor did anyone else teach him that, o enemy of Indra; this is his natural inclination, o King, don't be angry with us about that obvious mistake of him.'
+(28) The son of the guru said: 'This what your son says is not what we taught him, nor has anyone else taught him that, oh enemy of Indra.
+This is his natural inclination, oh King.
+Do not be angry with us, do not put the blame on us.'

-(33) Thus having spoken stopped the son.
-Hiranyakas'ipu blind of anger to the selfrealization, threw him from his lap on the ground.
-(34) Overpowered by indignation said he angered with bloodshot eyes: 'Men, kill him immediately, take this one away to die!
-(35) This one here is the murderer of my brother, he, this lowest one giving up his own well-wishers, is like a servant to the feet of Vishnu, the same who has killed his uncle.
-(36) And to Vishnu he's no good either being only five of age and this untrustworthy having given up on the hard to forsake love of his father and mother.
-(37) Even stemming from others is a child as beneficial as a medicinal herb coming from elsewhere; but a son born from oneself who is ill-willing should just like a diseased limb be cut off as being deleterious to the well-being of the body that by that removal may live happily.
-(38) By all means must he be killed, he who eating, lying down and sitting with us, posing as a friend is as much an enemy to us as the uncontrollable senses are to a sage.'
+(33) Thus having spoken the son stopped.
+Hiranyakas'ipu, blind with anger out of his mind, threw him from his lap on the floor.
+(34) Overpowered by indignation he furiously with bloodshot eyes said: 'Men, oh sons of Nirriti [a demon], put an end to his life immediately, lead this boy away to be killed!
+(35) This one here is the murderer of my brother, for he, this lowest one giving up his own well-wishers, is as a servant at the feet of Vishnu, he worships Him who has killed his own uncle!
+(36) And to Vishnu he is no good either with his five years of age and his faithless forsaking of the difficult to deny love of his parents.
+(37) Even being born from others a child constitutes a blessing as beneficial as a medicinal herb, but a son born from oneself who is of evil intentions should be given up like one gives up a diseased limb.
+For being deleterious to the well-being of the body its removal still allows a happy life.
+(38) Anyway, he must be killed who, eating, lying down and sitting with us, posed as a friend, but is as good an enemy to us as uncontrolled senses are to a sage.'

 next